Department of Women, Gender, and Sexuality Graduate Student Handbook

 Qualifying Master’s Exam

 This exam covers material in WGSS history, theory, and methods.
 The qualifying examination committee will consist of instructors of WGSS 800, 801 (or alternate WGSS theory course), and 802.
 Qualifying exams consist of two questions submitted by each of the three instructors (students must choose one question from each course).
-Students are to provide 8-12 page answers to each chosen question.
+Students are to provide 8-12 double-spaced page answers to each chosen question.
 The Graduate Program Coordinator will provide students with questions from the two most recent qualifying exams to aid in preparation.

 Qualifying Exams can be deemed a failure, a pass, or a pass with honors.
-The results of this exam will determine whether or not the student is asked to leave the program without an MA, given a terminal MA and leaves the program, or the student continues on toward the PhD.
-Students who pass may be granted permission to proceed with their coursework toward the PhD.
+The results of this exam will determine whether or not the student is asked to leave the program without an MA, given a terminal MA and leaves the program, or the student continues on toward the PhD, where applicable.
+Students enrolled in the PhD program who pass may be granted permission to proceed with their coursework toward the PhD.
 A student who passes the qualifying exam will receive an MA regardless of whether they choose to continue in the PhD program.
 After a failed exam, a student must meet with all members of the exam committee before retaking the exam.
 Failure of the exam will not result in an MA.
 Students who fail the qualifying exams once retain their initial funding package but are no longer eligible to develop their own course to teach until after they have passed the exam.
 Students who fail the exam may take it a second time, but not a third; at least 90 days must elapse between exams and a second attempt must be completed within 6 months of the failure.
 After the completion of a second exam, the student must meet with the DGS to discuss their future in the program; those who fail the exam twice must either voluntarily leave the program or will be dismissed from the program.

 Students who commence the exam but are unable to finish it for highly unusual or extenuating circumstances, such as documented medical issues or a death in the family, should retake the exam within 90 days and will be given new questions.
 Students should inform the Director of Graduate Studies at the earliest possible time if an exam must be stopped.